 The base of today’s galette is a buttery, flaky crust made from simple everyday ingredients like flour, butter, and water.
 I always say that the crust is in every bite of a pie/galette, so it has to taste great, right?

 Have you ever tried my all butter pie crust recipe?
 This galette dough is similar and it only yields 1 crust.
-I use a little less sugar in this than in my blueberry peach frangipane galette and salted caramel apple galette recipes.
+I use a little less sugar in this than in my blueberry peach frangipane galette and apple galette recipes.
 You could also use the buttermilk cornmeal crust I pair with this berry galette.
+Or you can use one of the crusts from my flaky pie crust recipe (that recipe yields two crusts).
 Whichever you use, the dough must chill in the refrigerator per the recipe’s instructions before rolling it out.

 Make sure the butter in the dough is cold and cubed before starting.
 As described in the recipe below, work it into the dry ingredients using a pastry cutter.
 Feel free to use a food processor for this step, but I find it easily overworks the dough.
 If you don’t have a pastry cutter, just use 2 forks to mash up/combine the butter and dry ingredients.